aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/trendlines/_index.md

 ---
 title: Get Equation Text of Chart Trendline with Node.js via C++
 description: Learn how to use Aspose.Cells for Node.js via C++ to retrieve the equation text of a trendline in a chart created in Microsoft Excel.
-Our guide will demonstrate how to access and extract the equation of a trendline for further analysis or display.
+Our guide will demonstrate how to access and extract the equation text of a trendline for further analysis or display.
 keywords: Aspose.Cells for Node.js via C++, Chart Trendline, Equation Text, Microsoft Excel, Data Analysis, Display.
 linktitle: Trendlines
 type: docs